mikebrgs/hive/data/readme.txt

 vivebeta3.bag - moved the tracker further aways and closer to the lighthouse

 vivebeta4.bag - rotated the tracker around sensor 6's normals vector

+vivebeta5.bag - tried to collect a bag with all positions and orientations to train model of the beta angle